CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_pure_volume.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `naa_id`:(string) NAA id of volume.
 It is a significant number to identify corresponding lun path in hypervisor.
 * `name`:(string) Named entity of the volume.
+* `pod_name`:(string) A pod representing a collection of protection groups and volumes is created on one array and stretched to another array, resulting in fully synchronized writes between the two arrays.
+* `realm_name`:(string) A realm is the core multi-tenancy component on a Pure Flash Array, providing a self-contained, virtual storage environment with dedicated policies and quotas for secure data isolation and predictable performance.
 * `serial`:(string) Serial number of the volume.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `size`:(int) User provisioned volume size.
 It is the size exposed to host.